ChesyDev/UnstripLogFabric/README.md

 - ✅ Craft **Paper** from Bark
 - ✅ Bark is usable as **fuel**
 - ✅ Lightweight and easy to integrate
-- ✅ Supports mods with custom logs
+- ✅ Support mods with custom logs

 ---